airdopes411anc-hue/Python-Projects/README.md

 ## About

-Class 12 student | CBSE PCM + CS | Learning Python and building small projects.
+Class 12 student | Learning Python and building small projects.